NSF Career Awards

 7) Special sections as required by the solicitation are missing.
 Please see Section A. above

-*Due to the high volume of CAREER proposals, it is highly recommended that you create budgets in Fastlane at least two weeks in advance, email the OGCA contact alerting them that you would like an advance review, and OGCA will review them prior to the deadline to help relieve the last minute frenzy.
+*Due to the high volume of CAREER proposals, it is highly recommended that you prepare and submit your proposal earlier than 5 days prior to the deadline to help relieve the last minute frenzy especially if you are new to the process.

-Please note: Per the VCRE 5 day lead time policy, all proposals must be complete in Fastlane and the IPF dropped off to OGCA at least 5 days in advance of the deadline.
-Please refer to the VCRE policy.
+Please note: Per the University's Five Day Proposal Submission Procedure, all proposals must be complete (refer to procedure for guidance on what constitutes a complete proposal) in Fastlane with submit access granted and an IPF routed through GAMS to OGCA at least 5 days in advance of the deadline.
+Please refer to the Five Day Proposal Submissmion Procedure.